OctopusDeployLabs/SpaceCloner/docs/SensitiveVariables.md

 - Feeds
     - All usernames and passwords are cleared
 - Accounts
+    - All Accounts:
+        - Description includes a note about it being cloned and any secret values have dummy values in them.
     - Azure Accounts:
-        - SubscriptionNumber = New-Guid
-        - ClientId = New-Guid
-        - TenantId = New-Guid
-        - Key = "DUMMY VALUE DUMMY VALUE"
+        - Key = `DUMMY VALUE DUMMY VALUE`
     - AWS Accounts:
-        - AccessKey = "AKIABCDEFGHI3456789A"
-        - SecretKey = "DUMMY VALUE DUMMY VALUE"
+        - SecretKey = `DUMMY VALUE DUMMY VALUE`
     - Token Accounts:
-        - Token = "DUMMY VALUE"
+        - Token = `DUMMY VALUE`
     - SSH Accounts:
         - PFX File: uploads a dummy file with the word "test" in it.